Potatoasad/TruncatedGaussianMixtures.jl/README.md

 # TruncatedGaussianMixtures.jl
  Allows one to fit a gaussian mixture model using Truncated Gaussian Kernels.
-Works only for Gaussians truncated to lie inside some box
+Works only for Gaussians truncated to lie inside some box.

+> The algorithm is adapted from [this paper by Lee & Scott](https://www.sciencedirect.com/science/article/abs/pii/S0167947312001156), as well as the algorithm for computing the first two moments of a truncated gaussian with full covariances.

 ## Advantages